rod-trent/Copilot-for-Security/AzureAITour/Readme.md

-# Copilot for Security Prompt Library for the Microsoft AI Tour
+# Security for Copilot Prompt Library for the Microsoft AI Tour

-The prompts here are made available as the demo prompts shown during the **Modernizing Security Operations Using Copilot for Security** session for the Microsoft AI Tour.
-For details and dates, see: https://envision.microsoft.com/
+The prompts here are made available as the demo prompts shown during the **Modernizing Security Operations Using Security Copilot** session for the Microsoft AI Tour.
+For details and dates, see: https://aitour.microsoft.com/

-## <a href="https://github.com/rod-trent/Copilot-for-Security/blob/main/AzureAITour/Demos/Hunting.md" target="_blank">Demo 1: Using CfS TI for Hunting</a>
+## <a href="https://github.com/rod-trent/Copilot-for-Security/blob/main/AzureAITour/Demos/Hunting.md" target="_blank">Demo 1: Using Security Copilot TI for Hunting</a>

 ## <a href="https://github.com/rod-trent/Copilot-for-Security/blob/main/AzureAITour/Demos/Dissecting_Scripts.md" target="_blank">Demo 2: Dissecting Scripts</a>